Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `--show-config` will output the merged configuration prior to execution
 * `-v` or `--verbose` is for verbose output
-* `--configdir path` can be used instead of the individual config switches below if all configuration json files are in one directory and named after their switch.
-For example, if you have a directory named `config` and under that directory you have the files `credentials.json`, `config.json`, `pool.json` and `jobs.json`, then you can use this argument instead of the
+* `--configdir path` can be used instead of the individual config switches below if all configuration files are in one directory and named after their switch.
+For example, if you have a directory named `config` and under that directory you have the files `credentials.yaml`, `config.yaml`, `pool.yaml` and `jobs.yaml`, then you can use this argument instead of the
 following:
-  * `--credentials path/to/credentials.json` is required for all actions except for a select few `keyvault` commands.
+  * `--credentials path/to/credentials.yaml` is required for all actions except for a select few `keyvault` commands.
-  * `--config path/to/config.json` is required for all actions.
+  * `--config path/to/config.yaml` is required for all actions.
-  * `--pool path/to/pool.json` is required for most actions.
+  * `--pool path/to/pool.yaml` is required for most actions.
-  * `--jobs path/to/jobs.json` is required for job-related actions.
+  * `--jobs path/to/jobs.yaml` is required for job-related actions.
-  * `--fs path/to/fs.json` is required for fs-related actions and some pool actions.
+  * `--fs path/to/fs.yaml` is required for fs-related actions and some pool actions.
 * `--subscription-id` is the Azure Subscription Id associated with the Batch account or Remote file system resources.
 This is only required for creating pools with a virtual network specification or with `fs` commands.
 * `--keyvault-uri` is required for all `keyvault` commands.
-* `--keyvault-credentials-secret-id` is required if utilizing a credentials json stored in Azure KeyVault
+* `--keyvault-credentials-secret-id` is required if utilizing a credentials config stored in Azure KeyVault
 * `--aad-endpoint` is the Active Directory endpoint for the resource.
 Note that this can cause conflicts for actions that require multiple endpoints for different resources.
 It is better to specify endpoints explicitly in